Welcome to The Resource Center

 The Resource Center has been providing services to persons with disabilities in the Chautauqua County area since 1958.
 From our humble beginnings as a gathering of parents and concerned citizens who wanted to provide educational and training opportunities for persons with developmental and intellectual disabilities, The Resource Center has grown into a comprehensive agency providing services to thousands of persons with all types and levels of disabilities.

-The Resource Center is the largest non-governmental employer in Chautauqua County with a total of 1,750 employees on its payroll.
+The Resource Center is the largest non-governmental employer in Chautauqua County with more than 1,300 employees on its payroll.

 The mission of The Resource Center is to support individuals with disabilities and other challenges in achieving maximum independence, contributing to their community, experiencing lifelong growth, and enjoying quality of life.